 Diversity, Equity, Inclusion and Belonging

-ACNM Strategic Plan and Diversification, Equity, Inclusion and Belonging (DEIB)
+ACNM Strategic Plan and Diversity, Equity, Inclusion and Belonging (DEIB)

 ACNM formed a D&I Task Force in 2012 to provide an understanding of the strengths and barriers in our organization related to diversification and inclusion and to begin to develop a strategy to become a more diverse and inclusive organization.
 In 2013, the Task Force selected Jodi DeLibertis of Greater Good Consulting to assist in developing this strategy.
 The work of the Task Force and the consultancy included personal interviews, focus groups, and a survey of ACNM members, as well as observations about how ACNM functions as an organization.
 The Task Force has also provided a number of programs, activities and communications for ACNM members at the ACNM Annual Meeting, Midwifery Works, and Quickening.